lukefi-private/gams2pyomo/README.md

 ![logo](logo.png)

-# gams2pyomo: A Translator for Optimization Models
+# gams2jump: A Translator for Optimization Models

+gams2jump is a project aiming to translate GAMS files to Julia/JuMP code.
+The project is on hold indefinitely.
+The julia codegeneration is a work-in-progress and was never finished.
+The parser and the lark grammar is known to be incomplete and contains mistakes.
+Below is the README.md file for gams2pyomo which the project is a fork of.

+# gams2pyomo

 `gams2pyomo` is a utility tool aiming at translating GAMS files automatically into Python/Pyomo code while preserving model structure.